 \section{Introduction}

-\IEEEPARstart{M}{odular} design or modularity-in-design is a widely accepted concept of system design to make complexity of large-scale system design manageable, to enable parallel work by multiple independent entities or designers, and to make future modification of subsystems or modules flexible.
-In software engineering, the necessity and benefit of modularization were urged in the seminal paper \cite{parnas1972criteria}, where a module was introduced as a distinct unit of work that can be managed by one developer without considerable efforts for adjustment or coordination with other developers.
-The notion of modular design has been significantly expanded since then, and its advantage is analyzed in a broad range of literature \cite{huang1998modularity,schilling2000toward,baldwin2000design,baldwin2006modularity}.
-In particular, \cite{baldwin2000design} and \cite{baldwin2006modularity} pointed out that the modularization of products can induce and facilitate the modularization of industrial structures, as exemplified by recent computer industry.
-A modular design approach is often compared to a contrastive approach called integral design \cite{ulrich2003role,ulrich2003product}, where a single authority or designer is supposed for high level integration of interdependent components.
+\IEEEPARstart{M}{odular} design or modularity-in-design is a widely accepted concept of system design for managing the complexity of large-scale system designs, to enable parallel work via multiple independent entities or developers, and to make future modifications in the subsystems or modules flexible.
+In the field of software engineering, the necessity and benefits of modularization have been presented in the seminal paper \cite{parnas1972criteria}, where a module was introduced as a distinct unit of work that can be managed by one developer without considerable efforts for the adjustment or coordination with other developers.
+Thereafter, the notion of modular design has been significantly expanded, and its advantages have been analyzed in a number of studies \cite{huang1998modularity,schilling2000toward,baldwin2000design,baldwin2006modularity}.
+Notably, \cite{baldwin2000design} and \cite{baldwin2006modularity} reported that the modularization of products can induce and facilitate the modularization of industrial structures, as recently exemplified by the computer industry.
+A modular design approach is often compared to a contrastive approach called integral design \cite{ulrich2003role,ulrich2003product}, where a single authority or designer performs high-level integration of interdependent components.

-In systems and control engineering, relevant problems of analyzing and synthesizing large-scale network systems have been discussed over the past several decades.
-In particular, a wide variety of decentralized and distributed control methods has been devised from different perspectives; see, e.g.,\cite{siljak1972stability,rotkowitz2006characterization,langbort2004distributed,vsiljak2005control} and references therein.
-In fact, most of those existing methods are not classified into a modular design approach, but into an integral design approach of structured controllers, where a single authority with availability of an entire network model is premised for simultaneous design of all subcontrollers of a decentralized or distributed controller.
-This implies that even a small change in a subsystem or subcontroller may require a significant change in all others.
+In the research on systems and control engineering, relevant problems of analyzing and synthesizing large-scale network systems have been discussed for several decades.
+In particular, a wide variety of decentralized and distributed control methods have been devised from different perspectives; see, e.g.,\cite{siljak1972stability,rotkowitz2006characterization,langbort2004distributed,vsiljak2005control} and references therein.
+However, a majority of the existing methods are not classified as modular design approaches; they are classified as integral design approaches of structured controllers, where a single authority uses an entire network model to simultaneously design all subcontrollers of a decentralized or distributed controller.
+Therefore, a small change in a single subsystem or subcontroller may require a significant change in all other components.